Can you think of a county more atmospheric and laden of haunted potential than Cornwall?

 The infamous, formerly banned film Strawdogs, featuring Dustin Hoffman, was filmed in St Buryan near Land’s End.
 Made in 1970 and released in 1971, the film can be viewed as a horror as it tells the story of a professor and his wife who move to Cornwall but get on the wrong side of the locals with terrible consequences.
 So make sure you’re kind and considerate to everyone you meet else on your holiday, else it could be you in the sequel…

 Don’t worry, there’s still room for you and your family and friends amongst the cobwebs and fog, so make sure you let your imagination run wild on your next holiday to Cornwall.
 Keep your wits about you and you could encounter other nocturnal delights such as piskies and tommyknockers, banshees and the misty sceptres of smugglers.

-To book your Halloween break in Cornwall, check out our scary good collection of holiday cottages, as well as our selection of hotels, B&Bs and holiday parks.
+There are plenty of scary cities and desintations across the county, so to book your Halloween break in Cornwall, check out our scary good collection of holiday cottages, as well as our selection of hotels, B&Bs and holiday parks.
 Successful vetted by the Ghostbusters (not really) so you won’t be disturbed by things that go bump in the night.